StuartCox3107/meetings-reimagined/README.md

 ### **Carousel**

-This provides a further visual of what the venue looks like, and demonstrate the overall look and feel of the venue.
-Should also have an opportunity to **ENQUIRE**
+This provides a further visual of what the venue looks like in terms of individual rooms, and demonstrate the overall look and feel of the venue.

+### **Capacity chart**

+Present on desktop only, shows numbers possible in individual rooms.
+On smaller devices this information will be conveyed in the space description section also.

-### **Space description**
+### **Space description & room information**

-This provides detail about what specific rooms there are and an overview of them.
-Also needs a contact number.
-Also a link to a **CATERING** PDF file opening in a different window.
+This provides detail about what specific rooms there are with an overview and an image of them.

-### **Room information**

-Visual pictures of what individual rooms look like as well as a description of the room.
+Also a link to a **CATERING** PDF file opening in a different window and some information on reception services and AV.

 ### **Contact**

-A contact form with Name, Email, Phone, Number attending, room desired, and "What do you want to achieve" fields.
-It also needs a phone contact number.
+A contact form with name, email, phone number, number attending, date wanted, room desired, and "What do you want to achieve" fields.

 ---
 ## Future goals